An Alternative Christmas

 Back to Being Organised

-If you are thinking of getting away for the Christmas period, it is a good idea to check availability now.
-Some of our vans are already booked up!
+If you are thinking of getting away for the Christmas period, book your campervan now.
+Many of our vans are already booked up.

 If you were contemplating a hotel getaway, then a camper van break might offer you a really cost-effective way of having a similar experience without the seasonal expense.
-Our prices are Low/Mid-season in December and January.
+Our prices are Low/Mid-season over Christmas and New Year.

 Christmas in a campervan is a great alternative option that definitely doesn’t mean you can’t take part in traditional celebrations.
 As there will always be plenty to do even if you do it a little bit quirkily!